Defense attorneys ask judge to consider intoxication of Niles teen murderer

 WARREN

-Defense attorneys for Jacob LaRosa, who is waiting to learn what his punishment will be for killing, robbing and attempting to rape his elderly neighbor, asked Judge W. Wyatt McKay to keep in mind how intoxicated LaRosa, then 15, was.
+Defense attorneys for Jacob LaRosa, who is waiting to learn what his punishment will be for killing, robbing and attempting to rape his elderly neighbor, asked Judge W. Wyatt McKay to keep in mind how intoxicated LaRosa, then 15, was at the time of the crimes.

 LaRosa was convicted of aggravated murder, attempted rape, aggravated robbery and aggravated burglary and could get life in prison without the possibility of parole or a sentence that could allow for possible parole.